communitiesuk/delta-common-infrastructure/terraform/modules/active_directory/README.md

 * Run `aws ssm list-commands` to see the status.
 * RDP to the server to find the logs.
 Check under `C:\ProgramData\Amazon\SSM`

+### CA Server setup

+* The logs from the CA server "QuickStart" SSM document run go to CloudWatch